 Travel concessions and travel cards for blind and partially sighted people

-A summary of some travel concessions and travel cards for which blind and partially sighted people could be eligible.
+A summary of some travel concessions and travel cards for which blind and partially sighted people in Scotland could be eligible.

 Types of mobility canes for vision impairment